cisagov/ScubaConnect/README.md

 ### Federal Agencies

 Following the release of CISA’s [Binding Operational Directive (BOD) 25-01: Implementing Secure Practices for Cloud Services](https://www.cisa.gov/news-events/directives/bod-25-01-implementation-guidance-implementing-secure-practices-cloud-services) on Dec.
 17, 2024, which requires Federal Civilian Executive Branch (FCEB) agencies to deploy SCuBA assessment tools for in-scope cloud tenants no later than Friday, April 25, 2025 and begin continuous reporting, agencies can use ScubaConnect to ensure their cloud environments are properly configured and that reports are submitted automatically to CISA.
-For more information, please refer to the [SCuBA project webpage](https://www.cisa.gov/resources-tools/services/secure-cloud-business-applications-scuba-project) or email scuba@mail.cisa.dhs.gov.
+For more information, please refer to the [SCuBA project webpage](https://www.cisa.gov/resources-tools/services/secure-cloud-business-applications-scuba-project) or email scuba@cisa.dhs.gov.

 ## Overview